Immigration Vital for Ireland’s Economic Growth

 Different attitudes to immigration

-Another big difference is the attitudes of the two to immigrants.
-The UK is looking to attract “the brightest and best”, but is looking to limit numbers elsewhere.
+A significant difference between Ireland and the UK is the attitudes towards the immigration process.
+The UK is looking to attract “the brightest and best” talent but is looking to limit numbers elsewhere.

 Migrants fill up half of new jobs

 Ireland recognises that migrants now fill up more than half of new jobs in key sectors and are vital to its continued economic growth.